Benjamin Martyn: Literary career

-Before he was retained by the Georgia Trustees, Martyn authored a well-received tragedy, Timoleon, in 1730, an effort supported by Alexander Pope.
+Before he was retained by the Georgia trustees, Martyn authored a well-received tragedy, Timoleon, in 1730, an effort supported by Alexander Pope.
 He and Pope collaborated on an effort to erect a monument to Shakespeare.
 Martyn was instrumental in founding the society for the Encouragement of Learning in 1736.

-Martyn was retained by Anthony Ashley Cooper, 4th Earl of Shaftesbury, a Georgia Trustee, to write a biography of his great grandfather, Anthony Ashley Cooper, 1st Earl of Shaftesbury.
+Martyn was retained by Anthony Ashley Cooper, 4th Earl of Shaftesbury, a Georgia trustee, to write a biography of his great-grandfather, Anthony Ashley Cooper, 1st Earl of Shaftesbury.
 The 1st earl was a notable figure in seventeenth century English politics and with philosopher John Locke designed the settlement plan for the Carolina Colony.

-The Georgia Trustees
+The Georgia trustees

-Martyn authored several publications for the Trustees on the colony, including “Some Account of the Trustees Design for the Establishment of the Colony of Georgia in America,” based on a tract written by James Oglethorpe.
-The document contains the principles for settling the Georgia Colony, now famously known as the Oglethorpe Plan.
+Martyn authored several publications for the trustees on the colony, including "Some Account of the Trustees Design for the Establishment of the Colony of Georgia in America," based on a tract written by James Oglethorpe.
+The document contains the principles for settling the Georgia Colony, now known as the Oglethorpe Plan.